uyuni-project/tetra/README.md

 ## Status

-`tetra` will soon hit 1.0.
-If you are a packager you can try to use it, any feedback would be **very** welcome!
+`tetra` is considered stable.
 At the moment `tetra` is tested on openSUSE and Ubuntu.

 ## Sources